cookiecutter-openedx/cookiecutter-openedx-devops/{{cookiecutter.github_repo_name}}/README.rst

 New Features
 ------------

-**NEW IN VERSION 1.0.2: SPOT PRICING FOR EC2 INSTANCES** Save up to 75% off the cost of on-demand EC2 instances by using AWS' flexible `spot-pricing <https://aws.amazon.com/ec2/spot/pricing/>`_ .
+** VERION 1.0.19** Out of the box support for all MFE's.

+**VERSION 1.0.8:** `Kubernetes Dashboard <https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/>`_ and `Kubeapps <https://kubeapps.dev/>`_ web applications.

+**VERSION 1.0.5:** Kubernetes upgrade to 1.24, plus a new adminstrative server with all of the preinstalled software that you'll need to administer your Open edX platform.
+Set cookiecutter.stack_add_bastion=Y to choose this option.

-**NEW IN VERSION 1.0.3:** an optional fully-configured remote MongoDB server running on an EC2 instance.
+**VERSION 1.0.3:** an optional fully-configured remote MongoDB server running on an EC2 instance.
 Set cookiecutter.stack_add_remote_mongodb=Y to choose this option.

-**NEW IN VERSION 1.0.5:** Kubernetes upgrade to 1.24, plus a new adminstrative server with all of the preinstalled software that you'll need to administer your Open edX platform.
-Set cookiecutter.stack_add_bastion=Y to choose this option.

-**NEW IN VERSION 1.0.8:** `Kubernetes Dashboard <https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/>`_ and `Kubeapps <https://kubeapps.dev/>`_ web applications.
+**VERSION 1.0.2: SPOT PRICING FOR EC2 INSTANCES** Save up to 75% off the cost of on-demand EC2 instances by using AWS' flexible `spot-pricing <https://aws.amazon.com/ec2/spot/pricing/>`_ .

 Cookiecutter Manifest